GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-admin-schema.md

 Please notice the naming convention:

-- If the field exposes public + private data, then the field name starts with `"unrestricted"`, such as `Root.posts` and `Root.postsForAdmin`
+- If the field exposes public + private data, then the field name ends with `"ForAdmin"`, such as `Root.posts` and `Root.postsForAdmin`
-- If the field only exposes private data, then it doesn't need start with `"unrestricted"`, such as `User.roles`
+- If the field only exposes private data, then it doesn't need end with `"ForAdmin"`, such as `User.roles`

 ## How to use